exynerve/candidate-classifiication-product/README.md

 # BE Coursework: candidate-classification-product

+What can this app do?

--> Register as a new user
+Enter-> Register as a new user
 -> Attempt tests, check scores for aptitude section, technical quiz section and GK quiz sections.
 -> Use recommendations to target companies of choice from results -> Follow preparation links to study and improvise